Is Plan B Legal in Texas? What the Law Says About Emergency Contraception (2026)

 Amazon has some options that cost less than $10.

-If you can’t afford the cost of the pill, you can order a free “Repro Pack” through Every Body Texas, but shipping takes about two weeks.
+If you can’t afford the pill, you can order a free “Repro Pack” through Every Body Texas, but shipping takes about 2 weeks.

 Ella

 Ella is a brand name for ulipristal acetate, another form of emergency contraception.
-However, a prescription is necessary, and parental consent is also typically required.
+However, a prescription is necessary.
+Minors in Texas may face parental-consent requirements when seeking prescription contraceptives, including ella, depending on the provider and program.
+Access rules can vary, especially after changes to federally funded Title X clinics.”
 The cost is normally about $50, but it is covered by many health insurance plans.
-Also, it is not as effective when used by women who weigh more than 195 pounds.
+Also, it is less effective for women weighing more than 195 pounds.

 Ella also delays ovulation so that sperm cannot find an egg to fertilize.